-- Though the characters of Winnie-the-Pooh are allegedly Christopher Robins's stuffed animals come to life and have many child-like qualities, they are essentially adults.
+- Though the characters of Winnie The Pooh are allegedly Christopher Robins's stuffed animals come to life and have many child-like qualities, they are essentially adults.
 Each lives in their house, they gather their own food, and otherwise tend to their own affairs.
 Roo is the token child, Lumpy as well in some later Disney installments, and Christopher Robin / later Darby are undefinable because they live separate from the Wood.

 - The Care Bears are adults, though they help kids with their affairs.
 Each is also intended to represent a child-like quality of emotion, such as the bear who likes to have fun, or the cheerful bear.
 In earlier installments, Hugs and Tugs were the token children, in the newest one, that's Wonderheart Bear.

 - Maisy Mouse is a very odd case.
 The characters each live in their own houses, and Maisy shown taking her own bath and driving vehicles.
 Yet on the TV show, the characters speak in a sort of baby babble, and one of the books depicts Maisy as going to school.
-So, which is it... adult or child?
+So, which is it... adult or kids?

 Three days must pass before this YKTTW is Launchworthy or Discardable